memgraph/documentation/pages/help-center/faq.md

 snapshot is compared with the latest update recorded in the WAL file and, if the snapshot is less recent, the state of the DB will be completely recovered using the WAL file.

-If you are using Memgraph with Docker, be sure to [specify a volume for data persistence](/getting-started/install-memgraph/docker).

 ### How does Memgraph ensure high availability?